Logarithmic Donaldson-Thomas theory: Introduction

 We mention briefly some natural directions to pursue with the theory constructed here.
-In the sequel to this paper, we plan to develop a degeneration formalism, generalizing that of \cite{LiWu15}, and parallel to~\cite{R19}.
-One can also ask for a logarithmic version of the GW/Pairs correspondence, in a form that is compatible with normal crossings degenerations.
-With this in place, it seems plausible to extend the inductive strategy of Pandharipande--Pixton and prove the GW/Pairs correspondence for a broader class of threefolds, i.e. varieties which are not easily studied by double-point degenerations.
-For instance, a natural class of examples comes from taking zero loci of sections of toric vector bundles.
+In a recent sequel \cite{MR22} to this paper, we develop a degeneration formalism, generalizing that of \cite{LiWu15}, and parallel to~\cite{R19}.
+We also develop a logarithmic version of the GW/Pairs correspondence, and show it is compatible with normal crossings degenerations.
+With this in place, our subsequent goal is to extend the inductive strategy of Pandharipande--Pixton and prove the GW/Pairs correspondence for a broader class of threefolds, i.e. varieties which are not easily studied by double-point degenerations.
+For example, one can envisage a proof GW/Pairs for threefolds admitting an algebro-geometric SYZ fibration, i.e. a normal crossings degeneration to a union of rational varieties.
+A natural class of examples comes from taking zero loci of sections of toric vector bundles.

 In another direction, the formalism of relative DT theory (in cohomology and $K$-theory) interacts well with the representation-theoretic structure on the Hilbert scheme of points on a surface \cite{maulik-okounkov}, and we expect that our logarithmic theory will extend this circle of ideas.
 In a similarly speculative vein, logarithmic Gromov--Witten invariants in genus $0$ are related to the symplectic cohomology of the open variety $X \backslash D$, which is the natural replacement for quantum cohomology for open geometries.
 It would be interesting to examine whether logarithmic Donaldson--Thomas theory can be related to the symplectic cohomology of Hilbert schemes of points on open surfaces.